sqrex/openshift-virtualization-knowledge/README.md

     - Choose which parts of app will be modernized into container,serverless
 - Migrate plan should be done by Application Team supported by technical how-to’s, DevOps/SRE support team.
 (Dev, DevOps, SRE, Platform Engineers)

 This approach will ensure that you follow application centric approach.
-It will give you additional benefits like moving all applicationcomponents into one unified platform, ability to describe all app components, including VM’s, as code, centralized logging and monitoring capabilities etc.
+It will give you additional benefits like moving all application components into one unified platform, ability to describe all app components, including VM’s, as code, centralized logging and monitoring capabilities etc.

 **Safety first**